 Speaker: Dana Kelly, or another designated NASFAA TRA staff member dependent on timing

 Financial aid administrators are committed to providing all students with the opportunity to improve their lives with education through access to an affordable education.
-We navigate through a sea of federal and state laws, regulations, and regulatory guidance to accomplish this important work, and we do so as fairly and equitably as we can.
+We navigate through a sea of complex and ever-changing federal and state laws, regulations, and regulatory guidance to accomplish this important work, and we do so as fairly and equitably as we can.
 Drawing on financial aid research findings and NASFAA's Diversity Toolkit, this session will help uncover ways that bias exists in the financial aid system and processes, while providing opportunities to engage in discussion on how to identify and address these biases in our offices on campus.

 Speaker: Helen Faith